 1&1 Backend AvailabilityBack end functions were incredibly limited.
 The 1&1 control panel was very limited in features outside of the traditional C-Panel.

-Lesson: Always make sure there is a straight forward way to cancel your hosting.
+Lesson: Always make sure there is a straight forward way to cancel your cloud web hosting.

 Cancelling your services is probably not something you think about when signing up but in this industry it is sometimes impossible to cancel.